anbuuu/Board/README.md

 ## Getting Started

-This repository contains a detailed sample App that implements MVP Architecture using Dagger2, RxJava, Retrofit2, Butter Knife and Material Design
+This repository contains a detailed sample App which consumes the given API and displays a list of news articles to the user.
+App implements MVP Architecture using Dagger2, RxJava, Retrofit2, Butter Knife, Stetho, Event Bus, Espresso, Mockito and Material Design

 ### Prerequisites - Development